emqx/cloud-docs/en_US/connect_to_deployments/nodejs_sdk.md

 })
 ```

-## Connect through TCP TLS/SSL port
+## Connect over TCP Secure port

-When TLS/SSL encryption is enabled, the connection [parameter options](https://github.com/mqttjs/MQTT.js#mqttclientstreambuilder-options) are consistent with establishing a connection through the TCP port.
+If TLS/SSL encryption is enabled, the connection [parameter options](https://github.com/mqttjs/MQTT.js#mqttclientstreambuilder-options) are consistent with establishing a connection through the TCP port.
 You only need to pay attention to changing the protocol to `mqtts` and matching the correct port number.

 Establish a connection between the client and MQTT Broker using the following code.